loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_4.md

 The test case is faster than the previous by 4-5 seconds and it differs around 8-10 seconds from the test case with the first iteration of the service.
 It may not look like much.
 But if we look a little closer, we see that it is one test that takes 10 seconds and the remaining two runs faster.

-> There will always be a test case that gets the cost of starting up Episerver and this takes around 10 - 20 seconds depending on the scale of the project.
+> There will always be a test case that gets the cost of starting up Episerver and this takes around 10-30 seconds depending on the scale of the project.

 ![compare with delete content](./resources/hunt_for_speed_compare_with_delete_content.png)

-If we run each test case several times, the time difference becomes clearer.
+If we run each test case several times, the difference becomes clearer.
 Below is an image where test cases have been run 20 times.
 There we see that there is no major difference between the first and second iteration of the service.
 While the third iteration is much faster.

 ![compare with delete content](./resources/hunt_for_speed_20_times.png)